gamedev4995/Challenge-2/Kirby #4 - Sword Kirby.md

 ### Kirby's hat
 Create a sphere object, scale to be almost as big as the body.
-Attach to the top of Kirby's head leaving more than half the sphere out.
+Attach to the top of Kirby's head leaving more than half of the sphere out.

 <img width="400" alt="Screenshot 2024-09-12 at 10 19 54 PM" src="https://github.com/user-attachments/assets/a6cf530e-e438-43ef-b5d5-ee14e0e7f798">

 Create a cylinder object and place inside the sphere layer to create a folder for the hat.
 The cylinder will be the border of the hat.
-Flatten and the cylinder and scale.
+Flatten the cylinder and scale.
 The height should roughly be the same as the eyes and the width should be slightly bigger than the body's width.
 Place cylinder between the line that connects the base of the hat and the body.

 <img width="400" alt="Screenshot 2024-09-12 at 10 20 02 PM" src="https://github.com/user-attachments/assets/06903c60-837b-4270-b31e-982c2400fe05">

 Now we want to build the shape of the hat.
-Create a capsule and scale to the shape of a small drum.
-This shape wil go on top our hat base.
+Create a capsule object and scale to the shape of a small drum.
+This shape wil go on top of our hat base.
 Attach so that only less than half of the capsule is sticking out.
 Rotate to the left so the right edge of of the capsule is looking up and is the only part left sticking out of the hat base.
 The rest should be concealed.

 <img width="400" alt="Screenshot 2024-09-12 at 10 20 13 PM" src="https://github.com/user-attachments/assets/d11420a8-61f1-4af7-be06-1f4916a96419">